sosophia10/Global-Terrorism-Data-Visualization-and-Analysis/README.md

   git clone https://github.com/your-username/global-terrorism-viz.git
   ```

-2. Navigate to the project directory:
+2. Navigate to the project directory, which could look like:

   ```
   cd global-terrorism-viz